syncfusion-content/javascript-docs/js/api/global.md

 ### FilterBarMode
 {:#enum:filterbarmode}

-The grid to starts the filter action while typing in the filterBar or after pressing the enter key
+Specifies the filterBarMode on typing in the filterBar or after pressing the enter key.

 #### Properties

-The grid to starts the filter action while typing in the filterBar or after pressing the enter key
+Specifies the filterBarMode on typing in the filterBar or after pressing the enter key.

 <table class="props">